-Third year Psychology students enrolled on PSYC3066 Cognitive Neuropsychology, PSYC3020 Counselling Psychology or PSYC3037 Clinical Psychology are eligible to participate in this opportunity.
+Third year Psychology students (in the 2019-20 academic year) enrolled on PSYC3066 Cognitive Neuropsychology, PSYC3020 Counselling Psychology and PSYC3037 Clinical Psychology are eligible to participate in this opportunity.
 The maximum number of places on this opportunity is 20 and the minimum the trip will go ahead with is 10.
 DMU staff will be accompanying the group.

 DMU students are only eligible to receive one academic-led trip bursary per year.
 Please check our eligibility criteria for further details.